Synergyst/T-Rex-GUI/README.md

 This GUI is just a UI where certain features will be added to ease the setup of T-Rex for complete novices

-It is not developed by the T-Rex Miner developers, though [Synergyst](https://github.com/Synergyst/T-Rex-GUI) is the official GitHub repository.
+It is not developed by the T-Rex Miner developers, though [Synergyst](https://github.com/Synergyst/T-Rex-GUI) is the official GitHub repository for this unofficial T-Rex GUI.

 ## Installation